Herring Pond Wampanoag Tribe: Land

 The Herring Pong Wampanoag Tribe, Inc. has asserted historic land claims to three parcels of land totaling approximately 3,000 acres.
 An Act Concerning the Plantation of Herring Pond was passed in 1850, identifying lands belonging to the Herring Pond Indians and establishing that the land would be partitioned by the commissioner of the district of Marshpee and two individuals appointed by the Massachusetts state governor.
 Under this act, each family would receive 15 acres of land for a home lot, with the remaining land serving as common land.
 In 1977, members of the tribe began to consult legal means of restoring land ownership following successful court cases in the restoration of Indigenous land ownership across the country.
 The Town of Plymouth deeded the Pondville Indian Meetinghouse and a six-acre property near the Great Herring Pond to the Herring Pong Wampanoag Tribe, Inc. in 2022.

 In December 2018, ownership of a six-acre historical burial ground in Plymouth, Massachusetts, was transferred to the Herring Pond Wampanoag Tribe, Inc. This burial ground included descendants of revered elders in the Herring Pond Wampanoag Tribe.
 The transfer of the burial ground to the tribe required the participation of the tribe in a bidding process for the land and consultation from city officials due to the lack of precedence in transferring a burial ground to a tribe.
 Members of the tribe have since worked to restore and protect the cemetery grounds.

 Affiliations

 The Herring Pond Wampanoag Tribe is a member of the National Congress of American Indians, who lists it as being "state recognized" and in the Northeast Region.

+The federally recognized Mashpee Wampanoag Tribe considers the Herring Pond Wampanoag Tribe to be a "sister tribe".
+After the Commonwealth of Massachusetts granted state recognition to the Herring Pond Wampanoag Tribe in 2024, the Mashpee Wampanoag Tribe issued a media release stating they considered it "a monumental day for the entire Wampanoag Nation".